Algorithms for weighted independent transversals and strong colouring: Independent Transversals with Vertex Restrictions

-We note that the construction in \cite{Lo2019} uses a (non-algorithmic) version of Corollary~\ref{2v-avoid}.
+As some examples, a construction in \cite{Lo2019} uses a (non-algorithmic) version of Corollary~\ref{2v-avoid}.
+We will also use Corollary~\ref{1v-avoid} in our application to strong colouring next.
 This demonstrates the power of weighted independent transversals and Theorem~\ref{main}, even in contexts without an overt weight function.